 $20-70 (depends on the size of the shears and the brand)

 While these trees are beautiful and might make your yard more attractive, their impact on the environment must be taken into consideration.
 It's important to understand the difficulties these trees can pose before you grow one.

 Simply put, yes.
-Also called the silk tree, Albizia julibrissin is a beautiful, but invasive tree that is threatening the landscape across the American South (primarily Florida).
+Also called the silk tree, Albizia julibrissin is a beautiful, but invasive, tree that is threatening the landscape across the American South (primarily Florida).
 The tree is originally from China, where it is balanced in the ecosystem.
-However, in the U.S., this mimosa tree does not help to create any balance in any ecosystem.
+However, in the U.S. this mimosa tree does not help the ecosystem.

 Are Mimosa Trees Fast Growing?

 The mimosa tree grows quite quickly.
 Usually, it adds two or more feet of height per year.
 Therefore, it can reach its maximum height of 20 to 40 feet in just 10 to 20 years.
 Fast growing means that it's roots spread quickly.
 The faster things grow, the faster they can reshape a landscape.

 Do Mimosa Trees Have Invasive Roots?